-“I can’t speak to the bulk of survivors and their ages,” begins Mark Pool, MD, cardiothoracic surgeon with Texas Health Dallas, and a member of Cardiac, Vascular & Thoracic Surgical Associates of Dallas, a Texas Health Physicians Group practice.
+“I can’t speak to the bulk of survivors and their ages,” begins Mark Pool, MD, a board-certified cardiothoracic surgeon based in TX who’s been in private practice since 2011.

 “But the older the patient, in general, the higher the mortality with any worsening of heart failure or renal dysfunction,” continues Dr. Pool.

 “The mortality rate of combined heart failure and renal dysfunction in patients over the age of 80 years can be very high, though for a given patient, it is not a given that the patient could not survive (thus not ‘hopeless,’ just a steep and high mountain to climb.”

 It can be a very tough call for the treating medical team pertaining to whether to initiate drug therapy.

 Drugs commonly used for ADHF + worsening renal function are as follows (no particular order after the first class of drugs in this list):

 • Diuretics (Lasix, nesiritide)